 The Chinese rose is a symbol of vitality because it grows easily and blooms in all seasons.

 Bearing a strong resemblance to other roses, yet with fewer thorns and larger petals, the plant originates from China, hence the name “Chinese rose”.

 Chinese people started to grow the rose about 2,000 years ago.
-In the Han Dynasty (BC 206 to AD 220), Chinese roses were widely grown in royal gardens.
+In the Han Dynasty (206 B.C. to A.D.
+220), Chinese roses were widely grown in royal gardens.
 And in the Tang Dynasty, the flowers found their way into most regions along the Yangtze River.